 Fungal rhinosinusitis refers to a broad group of conditions caused by fungal infections of the paranasal sinuses.

-In this condition, an isolated paranasal sinus is completed filled with a ball of fungal debris.
-The maxillary sinus is the most site.
+In this condition, an isolated paranasal sinus is completed filled with a ball of fungal debris, most frequently in the maxillary sinuses.
 Patient symptoms include fullness, pressure and discharge.
 Treatment for a fungus ball requires surgery for complete removal of all fungal elements.
 The prognosis is good.

 Allergic Fungal Rhinosinusitis

 Allergic fungal rhinosinusitis (AFRS) is characterized by it the sinus secretions, which have a characteristic golden-yellow color and have a consistency like rubber cement.
 These secretions contain proteins from degranulated eosinophils (a type of inflammatory cell) plus some fungal elements.
 Patients often will have received multiple treatments (including steroids) for chronic rhinosinusitis before the diagnosis of AFRS is confirmed.
 Many AFRS patients also have asthma.
 Endoscopic sinus surgery is required for diagnosis and mechanical cleansing of the sinuses, but surgery must be combined with long-term medical management.
 Medical sinus infection treatments include systemic and topical corticosteroids and antifungals as well as antibiotics for bacterial infection.

 Acute Fulminant Fungal Rhinosinusitis